k1sul1/wp-pwa/README.md

 # Offline-first progressive web application
 Built using Create React App & custom-react-scripts.

 Basically clone the repo, run npm install and npm run start.
+Also kinda requires you to run WordPress.
+This was hosted for WCJKL, but isn't anymore, since hosting costs money. https://github.com/k1sul1/wcjkl.local is usable locally.

 More documentation below, but in general, just read the library READMEs and docs.